Publications

 Research

 My research focuses on international political economy, with particular attention paid to the study of international migration and international remittances.
 My dissertation research examines the effect of these transnational flows of labor, capital, and ideas on migrant sending societies.
-I have several side projects examining the effect of migration on migrant receiving societies, the political economy of European monetary relations, the political economy of international security, and methods of experimental and causal inference.
+I have several side projects examining the effect of migration on migrant receiving societies, the political economy of the European Union, the political economy of international security, and methods of experimental and causal inference.
 A list of my publications and selected working projects can be found in my CV.